 - Try to be open to every possibility, to see any novelty and changes as a result.

 But there is one thing that you need to pay attention to even more than any other of these tips.
 You need to try to be safe and healthy, mentally, and physically.
 You need the same amount of rest and joy.
 If you want to be an expert freelancer, you need to find your remote working routine and you should not be overwhelmed with the task that you have.

 The best jobs ideas during the pandemic

-Based on the research and the different surveys that CNBC has made, more than59% of the trainees who are participating in the online classes for learning new skills or expertise, are among the freelancers and only 36% of these people are non-freelancers.
+Based on the research and the different surveys that CNBC has made, more than59% of the trainees who are participating in the online classes for learning new skills or expertise, are freelancers and only 36% of these people are non-freelancers.

 The following list is about the high-paying freelance jobs amid the pandemic:

 - Mobile development

 - Email marketing

 - Marketing strategies